TUD-INF-IAI-MCI/BrailleIO/README.md

 Button handling for the general modeled buttons is quite easy.
 You only have to check, if your buttons you are looking for are set as the sate you want to handle.

-In practice it becomes clear that handling released buttons is more stable than handling the pressed events.
+In practice, it becomes clear that handling released buttons is more stable than handling the pressed events.
 This is based on the nature of non-visual interaction, where button interaction is often handled as button combinations.
 This means a user takes time to find and press all the buttons of a certain combination but can release them together in a short period you have to observe.
-Beside you can make some validations for a correct button handling, e.g. don’t accept the button event if another button is currently pressed, which is an indication for an error or the intension for an extended button combination.
+Beside you can make some validations for a correct button handling, e.g. do not accept the button event if another button is currently pressed, which is an indication for an error or the intension for an extended button combination.

 For a button handling first, you need an adapter to observe for button events.